luisw19/graphql-samples/apollo-tutorial-kit/README.md

-# Apollo tutorial on how to build a GraphQL server.
+# Apollo sample on how to build a GraphQL server.

-Repository created based on the Apollo tutorial documented on blog post: [How to build a GraphQL server](https://medium.com/apollo-stack/tutorial-building-a-graphql-server-cddaa023c035#.wy5h1htxs) by Jonas Helfer.
+Sample based on the Apollo tutorial documented on blog post: [How to build a GraphQL server](https://medium.com/apollo-stack/tutorial-building-a-graphql-server-cddaa023c035#.wy5h1htxs) by Jonas Helfer.

-Up-to-date documentation and explanations can be found in the [Apollo Server docs](https://www.apollographql.com/docs/apollo-server/)

 ## Running the demo: